Invasion of Portugal (1807): Spanish

+Portuguese

 The Portuguese army had been modernized in 1762 by William, Count of Schaumburg-Lippe but the army's administration soon became corrupt.
 Colonels and captains collected pay and supplies from the government for their soldiers.
 But the temptation to profit from this arrangement proved irresistible.
 The poorly paid officers often pocketed funds for soldiers who were on the muster rolls but absent or non-existent.
 Graft and embezzlement led to understrength units, cavalrymen without horses, and regimental depots without supplies.

 During the brief War of the Oranges in 1801 the weakness of the Portuguese army became manifest.
-In the wake of that conflict, each of the 24 line infantry regiments had a second battalion added.
+In the wake of that conflict, each of the twenty-four line infantry regiments had a second battalion added.
 The number of companies per battalion was reduced from seven to five, but company strength was raised from 116 to 150 soldiers.
-The 12 regiments of line cavalry were each increased to 470 troopers and their cuirasses discarded.
+The twelve regiments of line cavalry were each increased to 470 troopers and their cuirasses discarded.
 The number of 989-man artillery regiments was increased from three to four while ten fortress artillery companies were established.
 The Portuguese army's 48,396-man nominal strength included 36,000 line infantrymen, 5,640 line cavalrymen, 3,956 artillerists, 1,300 fortress gunners, and 1,500 legionnaires and engineers.
 But after 1801, the previous system of abuses continued so that the army may have numbered as few as 20,000 men in 1807.